Skip to content

 Install and Configure Prometheus

-After preparing the environment; install and configure the latest version of Prometheus as follows:
+After setting up the environment, install and configure the latest version of Prometheus as follows:

 sudo apt-get update && sudo apt-get upgrade